jimbateson7/https-claudiadecarlo.com-/src/services/1-1-coaching-and-mentoring.md

   **Fee**: £175

-  When: Once you’ve accepted the challenge to get to know yourself and change your reality from the inside out, get in touch and we’ll find a time slot.
+  **When**: Once you’ve accepted the challenge to get to know yourself and change your reality from the inside out, get in touch and we’ll find a time slot.

   Use the form below to tell me a little about your goal or challenge and some availability, and I’ll get back to you to arrange a free discovery call.